hruthvikhn/task1-data-preprocessing/README.md

 - `README.md`: this file.

 Thanks for checking it out!
-Let me know if you have any feedback.

- &amp; pre-processing using airlines dataset